Senate confirms Ohio Rep. Fudge as housing secretary

 Senate Democratic Leader Chuck Schumer said Fudge “has a difficult job ahead of her” as millions of American renters are behind on payments and millions of homeowners are in forbearance.

 “At the same time, we are on the verge of passing major assistance for renters and for homeowners,” Schumer said, just ahead of expected House passage of the $1.9 trillion COVID-19 relief bill.
-“As the incoming Secretary, I know Rep. Fudge will implement that assistance with alacrity.”
+“As the incoming secretary, I know Representative Fudge will implement that assistance with alacrity.”

 The COVID-19 relief bill provides about $30 billion to help low-income households and the unemployed afford rent and utilities, and to assist the homeless with vouchers and other support.
 States and tribes would receive an additional $10 billion for homeowners who are struggling with mortgage payments because of the pandemic.